knative/specs/specs/eventing/data-plane.md

 - **Event Senders** initiate an HTTP POST to deliver a CloudEvent.
 - **Event Recipients** receive an HTTP POST and accept (or reject) a CloudEvent.

-Additionally, these roles may be combined in different ways:
+Additionally, these roles can be combined in different ways:

-- **Event Processors** may be event senders, event recipients, or both.
+- **Event Processors** can be event senders, event recipients, or both.
 - **Event Sources** are exclusively event senders, and never act as recipients.
 - **Event Sinks** are exclusively event recipients, and never act as senders.